mpeeples2008/ArchNetSci/_book/05-visualization.md

 ## Network Visualization Options

 In this section we illustrate some of the most useful graphical options for visualizing networks, focusing in particular on the `ggraph` format.
-In most cases there are similar options available in the plotting functions for both `statnet` and `igraph`.
+In most cases there are similar options available in the plotting functions for both `network` and `igraph`.
 Where relevant we reference specific figures from the book and this tutorial and the code for all of the figures produced in R is presented in the next session.
 For all of the examples in this section we will use the [Cibola technological similarity data (click here to download)](data/Peeples2018.Rdata).
 First we call the required packages and import the data.

 ```r